devopsacademyau/academy/classes/04class/ecs_ecr_fargate/README.md

 [Edge for Windows](https://docs.docker.com/docker-for-windows/edge-release-notes/)
 [Edge for Mac](https://docs.docker.com/docker-for-mac/edge-release-notes/)

-1. Setup the ECS using the docker command
+1. Setup the ECS context using the docker command.

         docker ecs setup

-PS: Leave the cluster name empty
+PS: Leave the cluster name empty.

-2. Change the context to use AWS
+2. Change the context to use AWS.

         docker context use aws

-3. Check the compose file used for this lab
+3. Check the compose file used for this lab.

         cat docker-compose.yaml

-4. Setup the environment
+4. Setup the environment.

         docker ecs compose up

-The up command will spin all the resources using the cloudformation
+The up command will spin all the resources using a cloudformation template.

 ![Cloudformation](assets/docker-compose-cloudformation.png)

-Wait for all lines to change to CREATE_COMPLETE and you are all set
+Wait for all lines to change to CREATE_COMPLETE and you are all set.

 ![CLI output](assets/docker-compose-cli-output.png)

-Challenge: Access the deployed frontend without using the task IP address.
+**Challenge:** Access the deployed frontend without using the public IP of the ECS Task.

-5. Destroy the environment
+1. Destroy the environment

         docker ecs compose down